Caching

 Benefits

-• Reduced Latency: CDNs serve content from the nearest edge server, minimizing the distance data has to travel, reducing latency, and improving load times.
+• Reduced Latency: CDNs serve content from the nearest edge server, minimizing the distance data must travel, reducing latency, and improving load times.

 • Enhanced Availability: Cached content can still be served to the users even if the origin server experiences downtime, improving the availability of web services.